LexxLuey/django-todo/README.md

 # django-todo

-A simplle Django todo app for educative purposes
+A simple Django todo app for educative purposes